thaysom22/gitpod-full-template-dec2020/TESTING.md

 * After a valid answer is submitted in gameboard overlay input, the event listener and pulse effect on the ? click to play element is activated before the gameboard is visible.
 This is confusing to users and interupts the flow of the game.
 Fix: a delay equal to the time the gameboard overlay shows for was added before the event listner and pulse effect are added.
 * MathJax content not rendering as intended after HTML is updated by javascript (prompted by user interactions).
 Fix: added a call to  MathJax.typeset() function to render updated html content after expressions for questions have been generated during gameboard setup.
 * Gameboard grid element has uneven horizontal space either side and is pushed up against the right edge of viewport.
 Fix: removed margins from grid item and added padding to main wrapper for page.
-* Info (how to play) content not easily readable on mobile.
-Fix: changed font to title font and changed shape of element to more rectangular so it is less cramped on screen.
-* Player name boxes too wide in welcome modal.
-Fix: decreased value of 'characters' attribute of these input elements from 10 to 8.
-* Error messages in welcome modal overlap about footer trigger on tablet screen.
-Fix: added margin bottom to welcome input form wrapper.
-* Start game button hover grow effect remains after button is clicked and no longer being hovered over.
-Fix: added call to .blur() DOM method on this element during click event handler.
-* Start game button hover grow effect STILL remains after button is pressed on mobile until screen is pressed elsewhere.
-Fix: added CSS4 'hover' media query.
-CREDIT: https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/
-* On smaller mobile screens, info popover covered button in header.
-Fix: font size reduced on mobile and max height set using viewport height units.